Lars Nootbaar Player Props: Cardinals vs. Angels

 Lars Nootbaar At The Plate

-- Nootbaar is batting .231 with a double, two home runs and 18 walks.
+- Nootbaar has a double, two home runs and 18 walks while hitting .214.

-- This year, Nootbaar has posted at least one hit in nine of 16 games (56.3%), and had multiple hits twice.
+- Nootbaar has gotten a hit in nine of 17 games this season (52.9%), with multiple hits twice.

-- He has hit a home run in two of 16 games played this year, and in 2.9% of his plate appearances.
+- He has gone deep in two of 17 games played this season, and in 2.8% of his plate appearances.

-- In seven of 16 games this year, he has scored, including multiple runs once.
+- In seven of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.